 - Create a mental model: Make a boxes and arrows diagram of your current mental model of the domain.
 The remaining tips are all about growing and refining your model.

 - Google it: A simple Google search, like “domain knowledge banking”, will give you a lot of good reads to get started with.

 - Find a mentor: Find someone who really understands the domain and listen curiously to what they say about their work.
 People usually enjoy talking about what they are good at.

 - Follow the experts: Find out who are the thought leaders of the industry, and follow their Twitter accounts and blogs.

 - Read the trade journal: Find out what the major publication is in the industry and read it.

 - Watch an employee at work: See somebody perform one of the key jobs in that industry.
 For example, spending a few hours with a call center employee will give you a whole new understanding of their fast-paced job.

 The good news is that the fundamentals of most industries remain pretty stable over time, so once you have a basic understanding it won’t require a lot of maintenance.

-And since most software developers don’t bother to learn much about the industries they work in, you can easily get ahead with only a small investment of your time.
+And since most software engineers don’t bother to learn much about the industries they work in, you can easily get ahead with only a small investment of your time.